georgekhananaev/PyNextStack/README.md

-# Full-Stack User Management System with FastAPI, Next.js, and MUI & More...
+# PyNextStack a Full-Stack User Management System with FastAPI, Next.js, and MUI & More...

-**THE SYSTEM IS UNDER HEAVY DEVELOPMENT, STAY TUNED!**

 ## Overview